 Did you know that January 31st is Backward Day?
 Yes!
 How cool is it to have a day to do everything in reverse!
-For example, you can try reading backward, eating your meal starting with a dessert, walking backward (use caution), talking backward, or playing a game backward: from the finish line to the start.
+For example, you can try reading backward, eating your meal starting with a dessert, walking backward (use caution), talking backward, or playing a game backward from the finish line to the start.
 Your imagination is the limit!
 To commemorate the day, Adrian, while wearing his sweater and a hat backward, is spelling his name using painted Haida sticks assembled as letters of his name A-D-R-I-A-N. The trick is, however, to spell his name backward!

 Cap-shirt-Backward-Day